xandrei22/Enhance-github-interface/README.md

 ## 🧑‍💻 About Me

-I’m a **Project Manager & QA Analyst** with a strong foundation in fullstack development.
+I’m **Josh Alexandrei Sayat** with a strong foundation in **project management, quality assurance testing, and fullstack development**.

 I excel at **planning, coordinating, and ensuring quality** in complex projects while also having the flexibility to **code and implement solutions** when needed.

+I specialize in project management and quality assurance, **ensuring that projects are delivered on time, within scope, and aligned with business goals**.
+By combining strategic planning with **rigorous testing and continuous improvement**, I help teams build reliable, high-quality solutions that meet user expectations.

 I build scalable web applications with modern technologies like **React, Node.js, and cloud platforms**, and I bring a **user-focused mindset** to both design and development.